Workgroup on Solidarity Socio-Economy

 Go !Fair Trade

-Go !Growth and sustainable development
+Go !Growth and Sustainable Development

 Overall sustainable development supposes that two concepts are called into question: 1) the pseudo law of "market self-regulation"; 2) the notion of "human insatiability" as the basis of "needs".
-A sustainable culture must give precedence to the fulfilment of "being" rather than to "having".
-All its facets should be made clear: cultural (there is no single system of sustainable development, (...)
+A sustainable culture must give precedence to the fulfillment of "being" rather than to "having".
+All its facets should be made clear: cultural (there is no single system of sustainable (...)

 Go !Health and its Issues in the Twenty-first Century